Chern Classes and Compatible Power Operations in Inertial K-theory: Inertial Chern classes and power operations

 \section{Inertial Chern classes and power operations}

 In this section we show that for each Gorenstein inertial pair $({\R}, {\cs})$ and corresponding Chern Character $\ovCh$, we can define inertial Chern classes.
-When $({\R},{\cs})$ is strongly Gorenstein, there are also $\psi$-, $\lam$-, and $\gamma$-operations on the corresponding inertial K-theory ring $K_G(\IGX)$.
+When $({\R},{\cs})$ is strongly Gorenstein, there are also $\psi$-operations, $\lam$-operations, and $\gamma$-operations on the corresponding inertial K-theory $K_G(\IGX)$.
 These operations behave nicely with respect to the inertial Chern character and satisfy many relations, including an analog of Theorem~\ref{thm:chpsigamma}.
-In addition, when $G$ is diagonalizable these operations make the inertial $K$-theory ring $K_G(\IGX)$ into a $\psi$-ring and (after tensoring with $\nq$) a $\lambda$-ring.
+When $G$ is diagonalizable these operations make the inertial K-theory ring $K_G(\IGX)$ into a $\psi$-ring and $K_G(\IGX)\otimes\nq$ into a $\lambda$-ring.